mavilein/Mongo-Connector-Preview/README.md

 - A lot of deploy functionality not implemented (renaming does not work / Deleting a type does not delete it's collection)
 - If required fields are not in the db, there will be an error and the whole object will return null
 - Filters and pagination on nested Documents are ignored
+- Relational Filters on Join Relations do not work

 **Reporting Issues**